 - Ocean Dreaming – A quality operator with a full range of options from the 90min family cruise for $650 (2A+2C) and $850 for the premium vessel with buffet, unlimited drinks and DJ.
 They also have a 9 pm family cruise for $350

 Want more advice about things to consider before you book a cruise?
 Check out our main NYE Cruise tips here.

-New Year’s Eve at the Sydney Opera House 2021
+New Year’s Eve at the Sydney Opera House 2023

-The performance begins at 7.45pm and is followed by a party featuring canapés, drinks and live entertainment, with views of the spectacular midnight fireworks on Sydney Harbour.
+The 2.5 hour performance begins at 7.45pm and is followed by a party featuring canapés, drinks and live entertainment, with views of the spectacular midnight fireworks on Sydney Harbour.